ArcanaFramework/frametree/docs/source/data_model.rst

 they are in BIDS format, or whether files in an XNAT archive mount can be accessed directly (i.e. as exposed to the container service), or only via the API.

-There are currently four supported store classes in the main, `arcana-bids` and `arcana-xnat` packages
+There are currently four supported store classes in the main, `frametree-bids` and `frametree-xnat` packages

 * :class:`.DirTree` - access data organised within an arbitrary directory tree on the file system